 Knitting, like most crafts, is a process.
-When you learn to knit, you probably learned to hold the yarn in one of two ways: either holding the yarn in your hands or between two hands, one on top of the other.
-But which method is better to knit faster?
-From our experience, holding your yarn around two fists, one on top of the other is the best way to hold your yarn while you’re knitting faster.
+When you learn to knit, you probably learn to hold the Yarn in one of two ways: either holding the Yarn in your hands or between two hands, one on the other.
+But which method is better for knitting faster?
+From our experience, holding your Yarn around two fists, one on top of the other is the best way to keep your Yarn while you’re knitting faster.

 How To Hold Yarn In Left Hand For Continental Knitting?

-Knitting with the right hand—especially if you’re right-handed—can present a few challenges.
-When picking up stitches, it’s easiest to place the left index finger between the stitches you want to knit.
+Knitting with the right hand—mainly right-handed—can present a few challenges.
+When picking up stitches, placing the left index finger between the stitches you want to knit is easiest.
 But, if you’ve practiced knitting with a left- or right-handed technique, there’s one additional trick you can use to make picking up stitches easier.
-Instead of placing the left index finger between the two stitches, you want to knit, slide the index finger between the stitches you want to purl, and then knit the stitch with the left thumb.
+Instead of placing the left index finger between the two stitches you want to knit, slide the index finger between the stitches you wish to purl and then knit the stitch with the left thumb.

 How To Hold Yarn For Double Knitting?

-Double knitting is knitting two stitches together at once.
+Double Knitting is knitting two stitches together at once.
 This is different from knitting two together when working two together into a single strand, also called ribbing.
-Double knitting creates a fabric that is thicker than single knitting, and using this technique results in thicker, warmer fabrics.
+Double Knitting creates a thicker fabric than single Knitting, resulting in warmer materials.

 How To Hold Knitting Yarn Throwing?

-Knitting yarn throwing involves throwing a ball of yarn into the air and watching where it lands.
-It’s easy to do, and doesn’t require any special equipment.
-All you need is a ball of yarn and plenty of open space.
+Knitting yarn throwing involves throwing a ball into the air and watching where it lands.
+It’s easy to do and doesn’t require any special equipment.
+All you need is a ball of Yarn and plenty of open space.

 How To Hold Yarn For Lever Knitting?

-If you’ve never tried lever knitting, you might be wondering just how to use it.
-The basics of lever knitting are easy: you pull on the yarn, which moves the knitting needles, and when you let go of the yarn, the needles move down to create loops, which create a stitch.
+If you’ve never tried lever knitting, you might wonder how to use it.
+The basics of lever knitting are easy: you pull on the Yarn, which moves the knitting needles, and when you let go of the Yarn, the needles move down to create loops, which make a stitch.
 But knitting with a lever takes some practice to master.

 How To Keep Knitting Yarn From Tangling?

-When you knit with yarn, you will always have knots.
-Whether you knit a scarf, socks, or a hat, there is always the chance of a knot or tangles in your yarn.
-If this happens, it can be a little annoying, and it can take a lot of time working the knot out of the yarn.
-Thankfully, there is a way to prevent this happen.
-You can weave the yarn through your fingers as you knit.
-This will keep your yarn from tangling together along the way.
-If you are working on a single strand, then weave the yarn through the stitch, then through the slip stitch.
-If you are working on multiple strands, then weave it through each stitch.
+When you knit with Yarn, you will always have knots.
+Whether you incorporate a scarf, socks, or a hat, there is always the chance of a knot or tangles in your Yarn.
+If this happens, it can be annoying and take a lot of time to work the knot out of the Yarn.
+Thankfully, there is a way to prevent this from happening.
+You can weave the Yarn through your fingers as you knit.
+This will keep your Yarn from tangling together along the way.
+If you are working on a single strand, weave the Yarn through the stitch, then through the slip stitch.
+Weave it through each stitch if you are working on multiple strands.

 How To Carry Yarn For Stripes In Knitting?

 Using a carrying method for knitting stripes in a pattern is a great way to add texture to your knits.
-To carry yarn for stripes, start the first stitch of a row of stripes as you would if you were knitting the row normally.
+To carry Yarn for stripes, start the first stitch of a row of stripes as you would if you were knitting the row usually.
 The second stitch should be purled, and the third stitch should be slipped—all three stitches should be knit.
-The next two stitches should be purled, and the last two stitches should be slipped.
-Then continue the row in this fashion, purling the first and second stitches of the row, and slipping the third and fourth stitches of the row.
+The following two stitches should be purled, and the last two should be slipped.
+Then continue the row in this fashion, purling the first and second stitches and dropping the third and fourth stitches of the row.

-There are many yarn types out there, including wool, acrylic, and cotton, to choose from.
-But which yarn is the best?
-Wool and acrylic are both great options, but cotton is lightweight, inexpensive, and airy, making it a great choice for spring and summer projects.
-Unlike wool, cotton comes in over 200 wonderful colors, making it easy to match the yarn to the item you’re making.
+There are many yarn types, including wool, acrylic, and cotton, to choose from.
+But which Yarn is the best?
+Wool and acrylic are both great options, but cotton is lightweight, inexpensive, and airy, making it an excellent choice for spring and summer projects.
+Unlike wool, cotton comes in over 200 beautiful colors, making it easy to match the Yarn to the item you’re making.